AlexLavier/jhstsa.org/pages/index.md

 In order to view event guides, make sure you are logging into your LWSD account when prompted to log in.

-If you notice incorrect information anywhere, feel free to contact a board member to change it.
-Alternatively, if you know how to use Github, click the "Edit this page on GitHub" link at the bottom of every page.
+If you notice incorect information anywhere, feel free to contact a board menber to change it.
+Altermatively, if you know how to use Github, click the "Edit this page on GitHub" link at the bottom of every page.

 ## Terms